lblod/ember-rdfa-editor-document-tasklist-plugin/README.md

 @lblod/ember-rdfa-editor-document-tasklist-plugin
 ==============================================================================

-Plugin for extracting information about tasklist linked to a document and publishing it.
+Plugin for extracting information about a tasklist linked to a document and publishing it.

 Installation
 ------------------------------------------------------------------------------